 What Causes it?

 - Obesity.
 More often viewed as associated with heart disease and diabetes (which it is) or an aesthetic issue (in our culture it is), being overweight is also a significant risk factor for cancer.
 A number of mechanisms explain the link between being overweight and getting cancer.
 For starters, fat, particularly belly (visceral) fat, does not just create difficulty squeezing into skinny jeans, it is metabolically active in a bad way, sending out substances that are inflammatory.
 Inflammation has been found to be a risk factor for cancer, possibly by switching on the gene (mentioned above).
-Additionally, being overweight also increases secretion of the hormone insulin.
-Insulin is a growth factor, an agent that increases cell growth, which is exactly what we don’t want with cancer cells which are already growing out of control.
-And finally, increased body fat increases sex hormones, linked with certain cancers including breast and prostate.
+Additionally, being overweight also increases the secretion of the hormone insulin.
+Insulin is a growth factor, an agent that increases cell growth, which is exactly what we don’t want with cancer cells that are already growing out of control.
+Finally, increased body fat increases sex hormones, linked with certain cancers including breast and prostate.
 All in all, losing weight is an excellent cancer prevention strategy.

 The genes we inherit from our mother and father in the form of DNA encodes our potential on many levels.
 However, not every gene is expressed or turned on.
 Even if you inherit a gene for a particular cancer, it doesn’t mean you will necessarily get that cancer.
 Enter the new science of epigenetics that states that a gene needs first to be turned on before it can be expressed.
 Poor lifestyle and diet choices turn that switch.
 Many of the foods and remedies mentioned below appear to work by stopping the expression of that gene.